-The Valentine Peace Project (VPP) is a developing social enterprise connecting individuals, communities, gardens and the floral trade to the creative work of peace.
+The Valentine Peace Project (VPP) is a developing enterprise connecting individuals, communities, schools, horticulture and trade to the creative work of peace.

-The Project began more than five years ago and continues as a larger themed Valentine's Day, spreading thousands of submitted original peace poems and reflections on meanings of love - from Zimbabwe, Kenya, England, the Netherlands, Israel, Palestine, New Zealand and the US.
+The Project began more than five years ago as a larger heart themed Valentine's Day, spreading thousands of submitted original peace poems and wider reflections on love - from the US, Zimbabwe, Kenya, England, the Netherlands, Israel, Palestine and New Zealand.

 "The world reflects back digging deep down inside . .
 The doors are open to a whole new store . .
 Cupid is here living with love . .
 Spread the care and feel for others . .
 Treat everyone as your brothers . .
 Away, away, away, peace is everywhere.”
 (Twelve year old's poem submission to the Project)